 What if You Get Denied for Coverage?

-Extensive research has allowed for ADHD to be treated so this is a very viable option for anyone in this particular case.
-Time is of the essence when treating any condition and it is certainly no different with ADD.
+Time is of the essence when treating any condition, and it is certainly no different with ADD.
 The earlier it is detected, the more time a person has to learn the best methods for treatment and management.
-This is especially important in adulthood when it comes time to obtain a life insurance policy as it will end up saving you thousands.
+This is especially important in adulthood when it comes time to obtain a life insurance policy, as it will end up saving you thousands.

 Before you start calling companies or looking at options, you need to do some basic groundwork.
 Do the math to figure out how much insurance your spouse and children need.